 Bobby Clarke earned his first NHL point, an assist, on Oct.
 22, 1969, to help the Philadelphia Flyers beat the Maple Leafs 4-3.
 Andre Lacroix was the offensive hero by scoring the first of his three career NHL hat tricks.

-Defenseman Paul Coffey scored the first goal of the Hall of Fame career on Oct.
+Defenseman Paul Coffey scored the first goal of his Hall of Fame career on Oct.
 22, 1980, as the Edmonton Oilers beat the Calgary Flames 5-3.
 His 396 career goals are second among blueliners, behind Ray Bourque.

 Shayne Corson scored his first career goal on Oct.
 22, 1986, in the Canadiens’ 4-3 victory in Detroit.
 The former first-round pick scored 273 goals during his 19-season career, including 168 for the Habs.